Best Inflatable Kayak Australia 2026

 The Basics

-How do they actually perform in the water? - Initially we thought when we started our inflatable kayak reviews there was no way these kayaks could perform as well as a conventional kayak.
-What we actually found is that the high end full drop stitch and foldable kayak models are just as good as many hard shell kayaks and in some cases they can actually outperform them.
+How do they actually perform in the water? - Initially, we thought when we started our inflatable kayak reviews, there was no way these kayaks could perform as well as a conventional kayak.
+What we actually found is that the high-end full drop stitch and foldable kayak models are just as good as many hard shell kayaks and in some cases, they can actually outperform them.

 Should I get an inflatable kayak? - Yes.
-Aside from the obvious storage benefits they really open up new doors to explore the wilderness.
-Given they are so portable and handle well in the water a good transportable kayak is something you’ll get good use out of.
+Aside from the obvious storage benefits, they really open up new doors to explore the wilderness.
+Given they are so portable and handle well in the water, a good transportable kayak is something you’ll get good use out of.

 Budget

-When it comes to foldable kayaks and inflatable kayaks price does typically matter.
-There are always exceptions to the rule but at the time of writing we could break the market into three categories:
+When it comes to foldable kayaks and inflatable kayaks, price does typically matter.
+There are always exceptions to the rule, but at the time of writing, we could break the market into three categories:

-Over $1,200 - This will typically get you an excellent well crafted kayak that will perform well in the water.
+Over $1,200 - This will typically get you an excellent, well-crafted kayak that will perform well in the water.

-$800 to $1,200 - These kayaks are still durable but will usually be a bit slower and bulkier in the water than some of the high end models.
+$800 to $1,200 - These kayaks are still durable but will usually be a bit slower and bulkier in the water than some of the high-end models.

-Think about how will you use it
+Think about how you will use it

-If you are looking for something to use for regular exercise or touring on multi day trips it’s best to spend the money on getting something in the $1,200 + range.
-If it’s just for recreation, fishing or going kayaking with the dog or kids the kayaks in the $800 - $1,200 range typically have a bit more space and will be more durable than cheaper models.
+If you are looking for something to use for regular exercise or touring on multi-day trips, it’s best to spend the money on getting something in the $1,200+ range.
+If it’s just for recreation, fishing, or going kayaking with the dog or kids, the kayaks in the $800–$1,200 range typically have a bit more space and will be more durable than cheaper models.

 Inflatable vs. Foldable Kayaks?